 AWS Outposts instantiate native AWS services, infrastructure, and operating models within an enterprise, on-premises data center environment.
 Outposts uses the same AWS APIs, tools, and infrastructure across a hybrid, on premises/AWS cloud environment.
 Outposts is designed to offer native AWS services and the same SDK for workloads that need to remain on-premises due to low latency or local data processing needs.

 AWS Outposts come in two variants:

 AWS Outposts infrastructure is the same AWS-designed infrastructure as is used in AWS data centers.
 It is built, owned and fully managed, maintained, and supported by AWS as if it was part of an AWS region.
-Outposts Native is deployed outside the enterprise firewall.
-Secure connectivity to AWS via AWS Direct Connect or VPN is required.
-(VMware Cloud on AWS Outposts is offered for deployment inside the enterprise firewall.)
+Secure connectivity to AWS via AWS Direct Connect or VPN is required as well as power and cooling requirements for the Outposts rack.

-Many AWS services will not run locally on Outposts, but instead, will be accessed remotely over the network from an Outpost.
-However, the services to be supported upon General Availability (GA) include:
+Many AWS services will not run locally on an Outpost, but instead, will be accessed remotely over the network from an Outpost.
+However, the services now supported include:

 Download the full Product Brief now!